 La Posta - The Journal of American Postal History - this wonderful magazine has been published since 1969.
-They publish informative research by the leading students of U.S. postal history as well as presenting discussions of timely topics and collecting tips.
-They also publish postal history reference books and monographs as e-books on CD.
-I began writing articles for them in the 4th quarter issue of 2012.
-I archive them here for your reading pleasure.
+They publish informative research by the leading students of U.S. postal history as well as presenting discussions of timely topics.
+They also publish postal history reference books and monographs.
+I began writing articles for them in 2012 and archive them here for your reading pleasure.

 3rd Quarter, 2018 - Stephen Alpheastus Corker: Politics Run in the Family

 1st Quarter, 2018 - Thomas Hardy: Forebearer of Military Royalty

 4th Quarter, 2017 - Aarons Huggins--A Galvanized Yankee